thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### Does VMOS support Magisk?
 VMOS currently doesn't supported Magisk because it doesn't have boot.img and recovery mode.
 Also VMOS cannot run magiskinit when replacing init.

+### Root installed but cannot grant root access

+This maybe because daemon su is not running.
+Try to shut down and restart the VM.
+If this doesn't help, so this VM isn't supported.

 ### Superuser crash, lost root after reboot?

+This issue appears on VMOS Pro Global

 VMOS Dev may add some "sort of anti-piracy" to prevent you from installing root on non-Rooted ROM.
-This can be fixed by change root package: Open Terminal, type `root` then type `1` to change superuser package.
+This can be fixed by change root package: After root and reboot, if you have Superuser crashed, you can open Terminal, type `root` then type `1` to change superuser package.

 ## How does it work?